HoerTech-gGmbH/openMHA/INSTALLATION.md

 This installation guide describes the installation process of openMHA on Linux (__I.__), Windows (__II.__), and macOS (__III.__) operating systems.

-## I. Installation from binary packages on Ubuntu.
+## I. Installation from binary packages on Ubuntu and ARM-based systems.

 First, add the openMHA package repository to your system: